Rocco Pirozzolo has fireside chat at inaugural International Finance Forum in London

-Lucy started by asking Rocco how the After the Event (ATE) insurance market has evolved since the early days when it mainly focused on bodily injury cases.
+Lucy started by asking Rocco how the dispute insurance market has evolved since the early days when it mainly focused on bodily injury cases.

 Due diligence

-Lucy asked if ATE insurers rely on the due diligence of litigation funders or do their own due diligence.
+Lucy asked if dispute insurers rely on the due diligence of litigation funders or do their own due diligence.

 Rocco said he would look at a funder’s due diligence, if provided.
 But, he said, “there is a danger of slavishly relying on it as fundamentally you have two different business models.
 With the funding model, the return on investment is significantly higher than an insurance premium.
 If an insurer simply insured all the business a funder was funding, you would probably have an underwriting loss.”

-He continued: “I know of one insurer (who will remain nameless) that came into the ATE space in a blaze of glory attracted by the size of the premiums.
+He continued: “I know of one insurer (who will remain nameless) that came into the dispute insurance space in a blaze of glory attracted by the size of the premiums.
 They blindly followed the funders and made quite a big underwriting loss and left within two years.”

 Lucy asked if funders and insurers looking at the same criteria when assessing cases.
 Rocco said no, funders look at things differently.
 “Our legal training focuses on the merits of a claim.
 But I remember from my time in litigation funding that funders look at enforcement first, then the true value of the case, a realistic costs budget and if the economics work.
 They look at the merits last,” he said.
 But, he continued, “there are instances where quantum is relevant, for example, where you have a deposit premium and are holding out for a contingent premium.
 There, you might be relying on a funder’s analysis as they will undoubtedly have looked at that in some detail.”